 Start the discussion.

-It takes a long time when you finish all your work and then go, “Oh crap, I need to spend the week trying to make sales!”
+It takes a long time to finish all your work and then go, “Oh crap, I need to spend the week trying to make sales!”

 This is where the biggest mindset shift has to happen.

-Accountability is about doing the bigger things that makes your business work.
+Accountability is about doing the bigger things that make your business work.